By Robyn K. Schneider, as told to Jennifer Clopton

 We found a running club that catered to special needs athletes by pairing them with seasoned runners who helped with the things they didn’t understand - pacing, hydration, directions, and even how to tie their shoes.
 An indoor track didn’t hold the same allure for Jamie and Alie as being outside, so three times a week they would team up with coaches and take off running in our community - enjoying nature, reveling in the feel of the wind in their faces, and getting to explore new routes and trails.

 Our goal in the beginning was simply to fill their time with something they loved, and we succeeded on that front from the start.
 But pretty early on it also became evident that Alie has a special gift for competitive racing.
-Luckily for us, one of the coaches took Alie under his wing and began to train him privately.
+Luckily for us, one of the coaches took Alie under their wing and began to train him privately.

 In 2010, when they were 20 – they both ran their first marathon.
 We had absolutely no expectations other than hoping they would enjoy the experience.